Review - Trilogy Rosehip Transformation Cleansing Oil

 If you are into "natural"-based skincare products, this cleansing oil is almost as "natural" as you can get.
 Apart from two emulsifying agents and "parfum" (which I suspect is derived from essential oils anyway), the product contains only plant oils and plant extracts.
 The base is sweet almond oil which is very nourishing for the skin.

 I have been using 2 pumps for removing sunscreen and 3 pumps for removing makeup.
 (By the way, the pump works really well - there is no leak, no drip and no oily footprint left under the bottle.)
 I massage the oil onto dry skin and it removes absolutely all traces of makeup, including waterproof and tubing/tubular mascaras.
 The product description says it will "melt away even the most long-wearing makeup-up, including eye-makeup", and then the fine print says "avoid contact with eyes".
-Uh... not sure exactly how to achieve that, but the oil does not really stink my eyes until I try to "emulsify" it.
+Uh... not sure exactly how to achieve that, but the oil does not really sting my eyes until I try to "emulsify" it.

 To "emulsify" an oil means to add water to turn the oil into a milky solution (and hence the name "transformation" oil because it is supposed to "transform" from an oil to a milk).
 However, the reality is that this oil does not emulsify very well at all.
-I tried different ratios or water to oil and it just does not emulsify.
+I tried different ratios of water : oil and it just does not emulsify.
 The good news is though, it rinses off completely clean even without emulsifying it.
 I skip this step now because I find it unnecessary.

 Removes all traces of waterproof makeup including eye makeup